 There are many miles of hiking trails in the Pine Ridge.
 The length and quality of those trails varies, depending on the agency that is in charge of development and upkeep.
 And, if there are not enough hiking trails, there are many more miles of old logging roads throughout the region.
 While some of the best buttes and small peaks to climb are on private property, others are on public lands.
 Those would include Cheyenne Buttes, Walter Reed Butte, Flannigan Butte, Crown Butte, Barrel Butte, Roundtop Peak, Coffee Mill Butte, Eagle Eye Rock, Pine Butte, Wright Peak, Lover's Leap Butte, Rock Butte, Steamboat Butte, Aristocrat Peak, Giant's Coffin Butte, Red Cloud Buttes, and Saddle Rock.
 Besides your necessary topo maps, the best general map one can get, is from the National Forest Service office in Chadron.

-IMPORTANT UPDATE: Forest fires in the Pine Ridge during 2012, have consumed over 200 square miles.
+IMPORTANT UPDATE: Forest fires in the Pine Ridge during 2012, consumed over 200 square miles.
 The damage ranges from light, where the forest had been thinned, to very heavy in the thickest part of the forest.
+Winter Storm Atlas in October of 2013 caused a large amount of deadfall from the burned trees.
 If you are planning any kind of expedition on public lands in the Pine Ridge, please be sure to check with the National Forest Service office in Chadron at (308) 432-0300 for closures.
 If you are going on WMA land, you can contact the Ponderosa WMA office at (308) 665-2924.
 Both state parks are open now, and without restrictions.

 Area HistoryThe Museum of the Fur Trade.
 That post continued in operation until 1872.
 Further west, the landmark Crow Butte was the sight of a famous battle between the Crow and Sioux tribes in 1849.
 Fort Robinson was established in 1874, and became the place where the famous Sioux chief, Crazy Horse was killed in 1877.
 Two years later, Cheyenne chief Dull Knife led the famous Cheyenne Outbreak.
 In 1885, the legendary Buffalo Soldiers made Fort Robinson their home, until 1898.